 Well, it won’t be a white Christmas for us this year…

 I admit to a near perpetual yearning for the next big trip; travel hopes and aspirations are forever poking and prodding into the more foreign nooks and crannies of my mind.
-But if truth be told, I’m often more than happy … [ Read More → ]
+But if truth be told, I’m often more than … [ Read More → ]

 In brief… We’d planned another campout this weekend, but with summer storms barrelling in during the afternoons – and blotting out the sky – we settled on a day ride instead.
 Still, it was the longest we’ve undertaken so far … [ Read More → ]

 There’s been a spate of stiflingly hot days in Santa Fe.
 It was a 103°F (33°C) last week – which is saying something, considering the city lies at a lofty 7000ft (2100m) in altitude.
-Fires have closed down the Hemys, the … [ Read More → ]
+Fires have closed down the Hemys, … [ Read More → ]

 Another S240 (sub 24 hour overnighter) in the Carson National Forest, New Mexico.
 Except… since we started at 5pm on Saturday, and finished at 7pm on Sunday, technically it was a 26 hour jaunt.
 But what’s a couple of hours … [ Read More → ]